ajitsingh98/Data-Science-Interview-Questions-Answers/tree_based_methods.md

 </details>

 ---

-5. What is the advantage of stacking over using a single powerful model?
+Q. What is the advantage of stacking over using a single powerful model?

 <details><summary><b>Answer</b></summary>